davidrmiller/biosim4/rearchitect.md

     * factory / builders of the domain

 * move executeActions() to be an Indiv class method
-* move Indiv::feedForward to be a NeuralNet class method?

 # application
 * classes / code